vbanai/Computer-Vision/README.md

 <br/>
 Part 3<br/>
 <br/>
-In this part I am focusing on PYTORCH-RESNET-9 model presented in part 1, extending it and trying out various technics such as data-augmentation, normalization, batch-normalization, weight decay, gradient cliping, learning rate scheduling, Adam optimizer instead SDG.
+In this part I am focusing on PYTORCH-RESNET-9 model presented in part 1, extending it and trying out various technics such as data-augmentation, normalization, batch-normalization, weight decay, gradient cliping, learning rate scheduling.
 This model performs the best, I reached 100% accuracy on the validity dataset and 99% on the test dataset.
 In the end I am doing experiment with transfer learning but not with good result.(With tensorflow, VGG16 pretrained model I reached better result earlier, but it is not included in this project)